 So one might wonder if my love for fabrics is a nostalgic thing.
 Maybe it is, maybe it is not.
 I am actually not sure about this.
 But I am certain that I am still a bit nostalgic when I think of playing with buttons.
 Maybe it is time to do it again.

 Yes, the box with the button collection still exists in what was my grandparents’ house at the time and is now my parents’ house.
-Most probably some buttons have found a matching piece of clothes by now and newer ones might have joint the collection.
+Most probably some buttons have found a matching piece of clothes by now and newer ones might have joined the collection.

 I don’t care about this part.
 It is the sound of the buttons rattling in the box when you shake it and them rolling over the floor or table that makes my heart pound faster.